Kat's Summer Blog

 6) set up pilot study with MRI-only condition

 Week 2 Overview

-- Learn how to code in Unity and implement programs for HoloLens
+- Learned how to code in Unity and publish programs

 - Publish an app for HoloLens from Unity

 - Contain my espresso addiction